sayan0927/vidup/README.md

 ### To let the application be accessible from external network

 In docker-compose-**.yml file
-Modify the following variables of core service and give your own static ip.
+Set the following variables of core service and give your own static ip.

 ```
-      STREAMING_IP: 192.168.1.2
+      STREAMING_IP:
-      CORE_IP: 192.168.1.2
+      CORE_IP:

       and set